Robaina/Pynteny/README.md

 Thanks!

+## :octocat: 6.
+Contributing

+Contributions are always welcome!
+If you don't know where to start, you may find an interesting [issue to work in here](https://github.com/Robaina/Pynteny/issues).
+Please, read our [contribution guidelines](CONTRIBUTING.md) first.

-## :black_nib: Citation
+## :black_nib: 7.
+Citation

 If you use this software, please cite it as below:

 Semidán Robaina Estévez.
 (2022).
 Pynteny: synteny-aware hmm searches made easy (Version 0.0.4).
 Zenodo. https://doi.org/10.5281/zenodo.7048685

-## :octocat: Contributing

-Contributions are always welcome!
-If you don't know where to start, you may find an interesting [issue to work in here](https://github.com/Robaina/Pynteny/issues).
-Please, read our [contribution guidelines](CONTRIBUTING.md) first.